lucyy-mc/docs/docs/profiles.md

 #### Field types
 - `simple` - a "typical" field.
 Users can set this using /profile set, it will show on their profile as you'd expect.

+Simple fields be configured to allow users to use colours in the field, using [the LucyCommonLib formatter syntax](/commonlib)
+(enabled by default).
+To disable this, set `allowColour` to false:
+	fields:
+		example:
+			type: simple
+			order: 0
+			displayName: Example Field
+			allowColour: false

 - `pronouns` (requires [ProNouns](https://lucyy.me/pronouns) to be installed) - shows a user's pronouns.
 Setting this with /profile set will cause a player's pronouns to update as if they set them through ProNouns.
 - `placeholder` (requires [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) to be installed) -